 dinner at a member's house

-It is so easy to convince people that I have the coolest mom out of them all when I can read emails like this to them.
-Every one is so jealous that I have the coolest parents.
+out of them all when I can read emails like this to them.
+Every one is so

 [He's referring to this: "Costa Rica was so fun!
 We just got back last night.
 Dad and I surfed Mon, Wed, and Fri.
 Sun we went to church and drove up a rainy volcano.
 Tuesday, we went ziplining on another volcano.
 Thursday, we visited a small town where we bought some pottery, then Dad paid for